-You can keep the money for your big bills in virtual envelopes that you track through a spreadsheet (check out the Clever Girl spreadsheets) or an app and then put actual cash for your smaller expenses or day to day transactions in actual physical envelopes.
+You can keep the money for your big bills in virtual envelopes that you track through a spreadsheet or an app and then put actual cash for your smaller expenses or day to day transactions in actual physical envelopes.

 Once the envelope for a particular expense is depleted, you can no longer spend any more money in that category unless it is an emergency.
-If you don't spend all the money in a particular expense envelope, then you can repurpose the funds towards something else like savings or debt.
+If you don’t spend all the money in a particular expense envelope, then you can repurpose the funds towards bulking up your savings or paying off debt.

 2. Budgeting using percentage breakouts